Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

 One issue that arises when comparing results reported in different studies on multiple families of cuprates is that the doped hole concentration, $p$, is typically inferred rather than measured.
-Indeed, often it is estimated on the basis of an assumed universal form of the $T_c(p)$ dome.
-Especially since we will conclude that the termination of the dome is highly sensitive to the character and nature of the disorder, we have not adopted this approach.
-Instead, we adopt (wherever possible) the value obtained from the area enclosed by the Fermi surface obtained from low energy ARPES measurements or from quantum oscillations.
+Indeed, often it is estimated on the basis of an assumed universal form of the $\Tc(p)$ dome.
+As we will conclude that the termination of the dome is highly sensitive to the character and nature of the disorder, we have not adopted this approach.
+Instead, we take (wherever possible) the value obtained from the area enclosed by the Fermi surface, measured using low-energy ARPES or from quantum oscillations.